 A detailed breakdown of the different material properties that can be adjusted to fine-tune your textures, as well as material maps that can be used in order to create more realistic renderings.

-Explore the many ways Adobe’s Substance Player can be used to general material maps, creating custom, life-like materials to use in your designs.
+Explore the many ways Adobe’s Substance Player can be used to generate material maps, creating custom, life-like materials to use in your designs.

 3D Walkthroughs are the perfect way to animate and make your home designs come to life.
 You can share these virtual tours with your clients or post them on your website and social media.
 Virtual tour videos are a great way to help your clients visualize your designs and showcase your work.